-C1.
-First-time, first-year (freshman) students: Provide the applied, were admitted, and enrolled (full- or part-time who began studies during summer in this cohort.
-Applied requirements for consideration for admission (i.e., who one of the following actions: admission, non-admission or institution).
-Admitted applicants should include wait in Fall 2013.
-Include early decisions should include only those so completed actionable application, placement on waiting list, or ap sion, early action, and students tudents who fulfilled the ns) and who have been notified of plication withdrawn (by applicant Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who appl Total first-time, first-year (freshman) men who were ad Total first-time, first-year (freshman) women who were Total full-time, first-time, first-year (freshman) men wh Total part-time, first-time, first-year (freshman) men wh Total full-time, first-time, first-year (freshman) women Total part-time, first-time, first-year (freshman) women 455 12 C2.
-Freshman wait-listed students (students who met ad contingent on space availability) Do you have a policy of placing students on a waiting I If yes, please answer the questions below for Fall 2013 list? se final admission was Number of qualified applicants offered a place on wait Number accepting a place on the waiting list Number of wait-listed students admitted ing list Is your waiting list ranked?
+CI. were admitted, and enrolled (full- or part-time) in Fall 2015.
+Include early decision during summer in this cohort.
+Applicants should include only those students who fu admission (i.e., who completed actionable applications) and who have been notified non-admission, placement on waiting list, or application withdrawn (by applicant of include wait-listed students who were subsequently offered admission. , early action, and students who began studies alfilled the requirements for consideration for d of one of the following actions: admission, Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total 1512 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total 1388 Total full-time, first-time, first-year (freshman) men who enrolled 350 Total part-time, first-time, first-year (freshman) men who enrolled 6 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 445 10 C2.
+Ereshman wait-listed students (students who met admission requirements but space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for Fall 2015 admissions: whose final admission was contingent on Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is y your waiting list ranked?
 If yes, do you release that information to students?
 Do you release that information to school counselors?
-Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school ☐ High school diploma is required and GED is accelled High school diploma is required and GED is not and High school diploma or equivalent is not required pted accepted ree-seeking entering students: C4.
-Does your institution require or recommend a general Require Recommend Neither require nor recommend ral college-preparatory progra m for degree-seeking students?
+Imission Requirements High school completion requirement Check the appropriate box to identify your high school completion requirement fo High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required r degree-seeking entering students: C4. .
+Does your institution require or recommend a general college-preparatory pro ogram for degree-seeking students? ⊠ Require □ Recommend □ Neither require nor recommend n • • α к 2010 tor lection